-The Doctor of Education in Educational Leadership degree program is designed to equip practitioners to become more effective leaders and researchers in the field of education.
+The Doctor of Education in Educational

+Leadership program equips practitioners to become more effective leaders and researchers in the field of education.
 It develops community-oriented and culturally competent leaders.
 Our goal is to develop a new generation of educational leaders who are able to work collaboratively to find research-based solutions to the concrete and complex challenges facing K-12 school systems.
 This program is for educators who seek to participate in the highest level of academic pursuit in order to transform our educational system.